husonlab/catrenet/README.md

 - Max Pseudo RAF Algorithm - compute the maximal Pseudo RAF
 - Strictly Autocatalytic Max RAF Algorithm - compute a Max RAF that has the additional property that any contained reaction requires at least one molecule type for catalyzation that is not in the food set
-- Trivial CAFs Algorithm
+- Trivial CAFs Algorithm - computes all reactions that can run using only the food set
-- Trivial RAFs Algorithm
+- Trivial RAFs Algorithm - computes all reactions that can run using only the food set, where the catalyst need not be in the food set if the reaction produces it
-- Core RAF Algorithm
+- Core RAF Algorithm - computes the unique irreducible RAF, if it exists
-- Quotient RAF Algorithm
+- Quotient RAF Algorithm - computes the Max RAF minus all the reactions from the Max CAF and adds all produces of the Max CAF to the food set
-- Remove Trivial RAFs Algorithm
+- Remove Trivial RAFs Algorithm - computes CRS that is obtained by removing all trivial RAFs
-- Min Irr RAF Heuristic
+- Min Irr RAF Heuristic - searches for irreducible RAFs in a heuristic fashion
-- MU CAF Algorithm
+- MU CAF Algorithm - computes one maximal uninhibited CAF
-- U RAF Algorithm
+- U RAF Algorithm - computes a max RAF, removes inhibited reactions, and then recomputes the max RAF
-- Run MU CAF Multiple Times...
+- Run MU CAF Multiple Times... - Runs the MU CAF algorithm multiple times, using different orderings of the input reactions
-- Determine Necessarily Spontaneous in RAF
+- Determine Necessarily Spontaneous in RAF - determine those reactions that must initially run uncatalyzed and then beome catalyzed later
-- Greedily Grow MaxCAF to MaxRAF
+- Greedily Grow MaxCAF to MaxRAF - ???
-- Compute Reaction Dependencies
+- Compute Reaction Dependencies - computes the graph of dependencies between all food-set generated reactions
-- Compute Molecule Dependencies
+- Compute Molecule Dependencies - computes the graph of dependencies between all molecules
-- Compute Importance
--
+- Compute Importance - computes the percent difference between model size and model size without given food item

 ### Export computed systems